psevestre/openid-fapi/Financial_API_WD_001.md

 1. (withdrawn);
 1. shall implement an effective CSRF protection.

-    Further, if it is desired to obtain a persistent identifier of the authenticated user, then it
+    Further, if it is desired to obtain a persistent identifier of the authenticated user, then the public client

 1. shall include `openid` in the `scope` value; and
 1. shall include the `nonce` parameter defined in Section 3.1.2.1 of [OIDC] in the authentication request.

-    If `openid` is not in the `scope` value, then it
+    If `openid` is not in the `scope` value, then the public client

-1. shall include the `state` parameter defined in section 4.1.1 of [RFC6749];
+1. shall include the `state` parameter defined in Section 4.1.1 of [RFC6749];
 1. shall verify that the `scope` received in the token response is either an exact match, or contains a subset of the `scope` sent in the authorization request;
 1. shall only use Authorization Server metadata obtained from the metadata document published by the Authorization Server at its well known endpoint as defined in [OIDD] or [RFC8414].